o-s-expert/ddd-workshop/guides/docs/03_action.md

 !!! question "Can you identify more scenarios to be implemented, based on the diagram `03-cinema`?"

 Now, let's go back to coding.

-#### Next step: choosing the next implementation

 - [ ] Choose one of the discussed scenarios to implement in the `03-movie` application;
 - [ ] Use as much as you can, the terminology described in the domain diagram;